testit-tms/adapters-js/testcafe-reporter-testit/README.md

 TMS_AUTOMATIC_CREATION_TEST_CASES=false; # or true, optional
 TMS_AUTOMATIC_UPDATION_LINKS_TO_TEST_CASES=false; # or true, optional
 ```

+Keep in mind that ".env" file will be a priority for adapter.

 ### Parallel run
 To create and complete TestRun you can use the Test IT CLI (use adapterMode 1 for parallel run):